Sign in →

 IgG:

-To evaluate the accuracy of the BioPlex Varicella-Zoster Virus (VZV) IgG multiplex flow immunoassay, 500 prospective serum specimens were analyzed in a blinded fashion by the Diamedix VZV IgG enzyme immunoassay (EIA) (Diamedix, Miami, FL) and the BioPlex VZV IgG assay.
-Specimens with discordant results after initial testing were repeated by both assays during the same freeze/thaw cycle.
-Further discrepancies were evaluated by the SeraQuest VZV IgG EIA (Quest Int, Doral, FL).
-The results are summarized below:
+To evaluate the accuracy of the BioPlex Varicella-Zoster Virus (VZV) IgG multiplex flow immunoassay, 500 prospective serum samples were analyzed in a blinded fashion by the Diamedix VZV IgG enzyme immunoassay (EIA) (Diamedix) and the BioPlex VZV IgG assay.
+Samples with discordant results after initial testing were repeated by both assays during the same freeze/thaw cycle.
+Further discrepancies were evaluated by the SeraQuest VZV IgG EIA (Quest International).
+The results are summarized in the table below:

 Diamedix VZV IgG EIA